 Even though your application process may result in an instant decision, usually credit card issuers will require you to wait until you receive the card in the mail before you begin using it.
 The wait for your new card can often be 5-7 business days.

-But some issuers will let you access your credit card number right after approval so you can begin using it instantly.
+Some issuers will let you access your credit card number right after approval so you can begin using it instantly.

 To make matters easier, we’ve compiled a list of all major credit card issuers and their respective policies on issuing instant credit card numbers after approval.